teralove/no-directional-skills/README.md

+**!!!
+NOT COMPATIBLE WITH SKILL-PREDICTION !!!**

 # No Directional Skills

 Removes directional input on some skills, makes them work like the old way.

-## Important!

-**!!!
-NOT COMPATIBLE WITH SKILL-PREDICTION !!!**

-When you run Skill-prediction and No-directional-skills together, your skills will not work!
-Cooldowns will activate but your characters will not actually perform their skills!
+- Archer: Backstep, Breakaway
+- Priest: Backstep, Fiery
+- Sorcerer: Backstep, Glacial
+- Lancer: Backstep

 ## How to install